pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 =============

 The purpose of a domain event is to be published when something happens, normally the results from the work of a command.
 The library has a base class for domain events called ``DomainEvent``.

-Domain events can be freely constructed from the ``DomainEvent`` class, it isn't an abstract base class.
+Domain events can be freely constructed from the ``DomainEvent`` class.
 Event object attributes are set directly from the constructor keyword arguments.

 .. code:: python